 Technology is your savior.
 Analytical tools like Google Analytics and Facebook Insights exist to comprehensively measure the success or failure of a marketing strategy.
 Getting the hang of these tools will allow you the ability to analyze how effective your strategies are and make changes accordingly.

 You are running different aspects of your business and can’t be tied down to just the marketing facet.
-But it always pays off to keep an eye out for new marketing trends that you can follow.
+But it always pays off to keep an eye out for new Digital marketing trends that you can follow.

 So the next time you see an ad from Cox Cable packages or your local car wash, try to follow the justification behind it.
 You may learn something that you can use in your own organization.